 Working with Marietta DUI Lawyers

 If you have been arrested for driving while under the influence in Georgia, you absolutely need a Marietta DUI attorney.
 Although it may seem like a simple case, a DUI is an extremely technical criminal offense with severe consequences.
-It is not something to ignore or take lightly, and it requires an attorney with specific knowledge and experience to combat the charges effectively.
+It is not something to ignore or take lightly, and it requires an attorney with specific knowledge and experience to combat DUI charges effectively.

 Attorney Holly Waltman of The Waltman Firm offers skilled and knowledgeable counsel to help you assess your options.
 We have experienced Marietta DUI attorneys with remarkable experience in DUI arrest cases.
 Our experienced lawyers will help you with the DUI investigation and prepare a defense strategy to expunge your charges.